 The aim of this course is to provide students with an understanding of the practical and creative aspects of textiles.
-Students will have the opportunity to learn about fashion and develop their creativity through designing and producing fashion garments.
+Students will have the opportunity to learn about fashion and develop their creativity through designing and producing fashion garments, including Peter Alexander inspired PJs.
 They will learn how to use and follow commercial patterns in the construction of these items.
-Students will learn decoration techniques that they will apply to these projects.
+Students will learn decoration and embellishment techniques (for example: tie dye and machine embroidery) that they will apply to these projects.
 Skills and projects in this class are student driven and will be different from those in Creating and Designing with Textiles 2.